-When it comes to buying and implementing a new system, most vendors allow for a large degree of customizability, meaning you can tailor a system to your business's specific needs.
-Whether you need a widespread system that can cover multiple locations or just a few cameras to watch your storefront, there's a solution for everyone.
+When it comes to buying and implementing a new video surveillance system for business, most vendors allow a large degree of customizability, meaning you can tailor a system to your business's needs.
+Whether you need a widespread system that covers multiple locations or just a few cameras to watch your storefront, there's a solution for everyone.

-Benefits of a Surveillance System
+Benefits of a Video Surveillance System

 IP Cameras vs. Analog Cameras

-IP cameras are far more powerful than analog cameras, usually shooting footage of between 1 megapixel and 5 megapixels.
-That makes for incredibly clear image quality, especially compared to the more grainy analog footage, which runs around one-half of a megapixel.
+IP cameras are far more powerful than analog cameras, usually shooting footage of 1MP to 5MP (megapixels).
+That makes for incredibly clear image quality, especially compared to the grainy analog footage, which runs around one-half of a megapixel.
 IP cameras generally have a larger field of vision than analog cameras.